pbougie/mac-dev-env/source/mysql.html.markdown

 ### Post-Installation

-If you are copying the data from a former MySQL installation, you can skip these steps.
+Perform either the upgrade or new installation steps below depending on your situation.

-#### Initialize your Database
+#### Upgrade

+Upgrade your database server after the installation.

+	mysql_upgrade -u root -p

+#### New Installation

-Initialize your database before launching the server.
+Initialize your database server.

-	/usr/local/mysql/scripts/mysql_install_db --basedir=/usr/local/mysql --datadir=/usr/local/var/mysql
+	mysqld --initialize --basedir=/usr/local/mysql --datadir=/usr/local/var/mysql

-#### Secure the Server

-The server needs to be running to perform this step which will set a root password and generally secure the server.

-	mysql_secure_installation
+The password from the previous command is temporary.
+Launch the MySQL client and enter the temporary password.

+	mysql -u root -p

+After connecting, assign a new root password.

+	ALTER USER 'root'@'localhost' IDENTIFIED BY 'new_password';

 ### Manual Start/Stop

 To start the MySQL server.

-	mysqld_safe --user=mysql --datadir=/usr/local/var/mysql --log-error=/usr/local/var/log/mysql.log &
+	mysqld_safe --datadir=/usr/local/var/mysql --log-error=/usr/local/var/log/mysql.log &

 To shut down the MySQL server.